karsumit94/andrewholsted.github.io/_posts/2013-05-07-Dev-Bootcamp.md

 Quick back story: We went to Thailand and Malaysia over the Christmas holidays.
 Thai food is all around pretty amazing.
 One night we were at a restaurant and I asked our server if a dish was spicy.
 The server cocked her head to the side and said "a little spicy".
 Well, I like spicy food and I didn't want them to think otherwise.
 So, nodding my head with a big smile, I said "I like spicy."
 Bad idea.
 Two bites in I was crying, sweating, and cursing myself all at the same time.
-I had a habanero plant one summer and I enjoyed it immensely.
-But that was nothing compared to what I ate that night.

 Anyway, on to the video.